 Mid 90′s in the shade

 Talk about hot!
-It has been hot here in NW Oregon this last week.
-The weather is cooler now…but last week we had several days of mid 90′s F in the shade.
-That is hot for us Oregonians!
-We are accustomed to the cool rainy weather of the Pacific Northwest.
+It has been hot here in this last week, The weather is cooler now…but last week we had several days of mid 90’s F in the shade.
 Regardless of how we humans feel, the bees seem to cope with the heat rather well.
 My bees have been very busy gathering the last of the blackberry nectar flow and carrying it home to ripen into honey.
 They are also gathering another liquid in large quantities…water.

 Bees like Water too!